creditstxt/code-credit-license/README.md

 1. As a complete license that grants broad permission to use your software, but requires credit.

-2. As an addition or "exception" to an existing license, like MIT, BSD, Apache, or GPL.
+2. As an add-on to an existing license, like MIT, BSD, Apache, or GPL.

 Those who want to use the complete license can copy it where they would usually copy MIT, BSD, Apache, GPL, or the like.

 Those who want to use the exception can append the exception's text to text of MIT, BSD, Apache, GPL, and so on.
-If the project comes with an [SPDX](https://spdx.org) license expression, that can be set to, say, `(MIT WITH Credit-Requirement-1.0.0)`.

-## Roadmap

-- [ ] Version 1.0.0

-- [ ] Compile a registry of projects using the terms.

-- [ ] Submit the license and exception to [SPDX](https://spdx.org) for standardization.

 ## Permission